WASP-42

-WASP-42 is a K-type main-sequence star.
+WASP-42 is a K-type main-sequence star about 580 light-years away in the constellation Centaurus.
 Its surface temperature is 5315 K. WASP-42 is similar to the Sun in concentration of heavy elements, with metallicity ([Fe/H]) of 0.05, and is much older than the Sun at 11.3 +1.5/−4.8 billion years.
 The star does exhibit starspot activity as is typical for its spectral class.

 Multiplicity surveys did not detect any stellar companions to WASP-42 in 2017.